-By encoding design rules in a computational framework, it’s very easy to generate hundreds, if not thousands of options using those rules.
-What’s more, each option can be evaluated using specific criteria to determine the best solution.
+Using generative design, you can capture and encode design rules in a computational framework.
+With this framework, generating hundreds, if not thousands, of options using those rules is straightforward.
+Moreover, you can evaluate each using specific criteria to determine the best solution.

-We’re not just talking about creating twisting towers or crazy geometry either.
-You could easily create a tool that generates restroom designs based on a series of four walls.
-Let’s be honest, most restrooms are pretty similar.
-If you encode your firm’s standard design into a visual program, you can easily generate a number of options, all of which meet your firm’s specified criteria.
+We're not just talking about creating twisting towers or crazy geometry, either.
+You could easily make a tool that generates restroom designs based on a series of four walls.
+Most restrooms are similar in layout and design.
+If you encode your firm's standard design into a visual program, you can quickly generate several options, all meeting your firm's specified criteria.
 You can then spend your design time on the parts of the building that are more interesting.

 2. Get under the hood and access your data

-Computational design tools make this process much easier.
-For example, using Dynamo it’s possible to create a two-way link with your Revit model to specify export all your Revit room data to Excel.
-Once this data is in Excel, you can modify it then import it back in the model or use it to create a project dashboard.
-All of this can be accomplished from a fairly simple Dynamo graph.
+Computational design tools make this process much more manageable.
+For example, you can create a two-way link with your Revit model using Dynamo.
+This link allows you to export all your Revit room data to Excel.
+Once this data is in Excel, you can modify it and then import it back into the model or use it to create a project dashboard.
+This workflow can be accomplished from a reasonably simple Dynamo graph.

 3. Automate repetitive tasks

-A lot of what you see from computational design involves complex geometry and advanced design.
+What you see from computational design often involves complex geometry and advanced design.
 However, these tools can do a lot more than that.
-Since they work with the software’s API or application programming interface, most computational design tools can be used to automate tedious tasks, like renaming or copying elements or views.
+Since they work with the software's API or application programming interface, computational design tools can be used to automate tedious tasks, like renaming or copying elements or views.

-In fact, a lot of the tools I’ve created for the ArchSmarter Toolbox could be replicated in Dynamo.
-Dynamo provides an easier way to access the Revit API.
-To me, this is one of the greatest promises of computational design.
-Having the ability to create your own tools that work the way you work is the best way to work smarter, not harder.
+An intermediate Dynamo user could replicate most of the Revit macros I created for the ArchSmarter Toolbox.
+Dynamo works with the Revit API in the same manner as Revit macros and add-ins.
+This is one of the most significant promises of computational design.
+Creating your tools that work the way you work is the best way to work smarter.

 4. Test what your design is REALLY doing

-How do you know your design is going to perform like you think it will?
-You can either wait until the building is built or you can test it during the design stage, when it’s a lot easier (and cheaper) to make changes.
+How do you know your design will perform like you think it will?
+You can wait until the building is completed.
+Or, you can test it during the design stage when making changes is much easier (and cheaper).
 Computational design tools make it easier to simulate building performance through the design process.
 Want to know how much daylight you can expect on a partially cloudy day in March?
 Create a tool that measures this.

 While simulation data is no substitute for actual, real-life data, it does provide a means to evaluate designs based on similar criteria.
 Quickly determining which design performs measurably better than the others gives you more time to perform detailed simulations on that optimized design.
-Computational design tools give you a way to make this determination as the design progress, not just at the end of the process.
+Computational design tools allow you to make this determination as the design progresses, not just at the end of the process.

 5. Think algorithmically

 Lastly, computational design requires you to think logically and in a step-by-step manner.
 Most architects rely on intuition and creativity to solve problems.
-This kind of thinking doesn’t always fit into a left-brained logical process.
+This kind of thinking doesn't always fit into a left-brained logical process.
 But what if you could encode this intuition?
-You could look at each step and really understand what makes it work.
-Even better, you could reuse that design logic and improve it over time.
+You could look at each step and understand what makes it work.
+Even better, you could reuse and improve that design logic over time.

 By using a computational design process, you are encoding the design.
 Each step in the design becomes a series of instructions that can be evaluated, revised, and improved.
 Likewise, each step requires specific parameters.
-By thinking through through all the steps of the design problem and considers all the inputs and outputs, you effectively create a process that can be understood and repeated.
+By thinking through the steps of the design problem and considering all the inputs and outputs, you effectively create a process that can be understood and repeated.

 Computational design tools provide an easy way to harness the power of computation in a design process without having to learn how to write code.
-These tools let architects and designers create their own tools.
-Let’s face it, each project we work on is unique with its own challenges.
-There’s no one piece of software that can do everything we need it to.
-However, by creating our own tools, we can tailor our software to work for us.
+These tools let architects and designers go on to create their own tools.
+Let's face it: Each project we work on has unique challenges.
+We need more than one piece of software to do everything we need.
+We can tailor our software to work for us by creating custom tools.